Natick, Massachusetts: In popular culture

 Natick was the setting for Harriet Beecher-Stowe's 1869 fictional novel Oldtown Folks.
 The novel is based on her husband's childhood in Natick, and it accurately details town landmarks, ministers, and inhabitants despite renaming the location to Oldtown.
 Beecher-Stowe is best known for writing abolitionist fiction novel Uncle Tom's Cabin.

-Natick appears on the Family Guy episode "Da Boom" when the family sets out to the town after Peter reveals that there is a Twinkie factory there (Natick did contain a Hostess factory until 2007 when the Natick Mall expanded into the collection).
-He eventually starts a town on the ruins of the community, naming it New Quahog.
+Natick appears on the Family Guy episode "Da Boom" when the family sets out to the town after Peter reveals that there is a Twinkie factory there.
+Natick did contain a Hostess factory until 2007 when the Natick Mall expanded into the collection.
+He eventually starts a town on the ruins of the community, renaming it New Quahog.

-To solvers of crossword puzzles such as those of The New York Times and the Los Angeles Times, natick (as coined by Michael Sharp, alias Rex Parker) refers to any square a solver cannot fill in correctly without guessing because the solver does not know either entry that passes through it (and there are at least two letters that are reasonable guesses).
+To solvers of crossword puzzles such as those of The New York Times and the Los Angeles Times, "natick" (as coined by Rex Parker) refers to any square a solver cannot fill in correctly without guessing because the solver does not know either entry that passes through it (and there are at least two letters that are reasonable guesses).
 Such entries are generally proper nouns.

 Scenes included in the 2013 American drama film Labor Day (film) starring Kate Winslet, Josh Brolin and Tobey Maguire were filmed in Natick, at locations including The Center for Arts in Natick and Park Street Ice Cream.

 Natick appears in the 2015 video game Fallout 4, which is set in the greater Boston area (referred to in the game as The Commonwealth).

 Part of South Natick made an appearance in the Oscar-nominated movie Knives Out.
 While filming on location, the project had the code name "Morning Bell".
 Other scenes were shot in surrounding towns such as Wellesley, Framingham, and Waltham.

 In April 2019 Chris Evans was in Natick filming an upcoming TV series, Defending Jacob.
 The production was seen filming on the Natick Common, Park Street, and at Park Street Ice Cream.
 The ice cream shop was temporarily converted into "K.D.
 Scoops" for the filming.
 Many Natick residents crowded around in hopes of getting a glimpse of Evans.
 Photos were taken of him and his co-star sitting on a bench on the commons as well as inside and outside Park Street Ice Cream.
 Defending Jacob released on Apple TV+ on April 24, 2020.

 The characters in the 2021 visual novel Emily is Away <3 by Kyle Seeley live in Natick and attend Natick High School.